ICC Board of Directors and Executive Director/Academic Dean

 A College President or Executive Director who shall have general oversight of all management, operations, facilities and staff of the college.

-A Director of Administrative Services or Business Manager who shall have responsibility for Accounting, Finance, Property and Supply, Buildings and Grounds, Maintenance and Human Resources; and all other such departments necessary for undertaking the College’s mission to provide higher education.
+A Business Manager who shall have responsibility for Accounting, Finance, Property and Supply, Buildings and Grounds, Maintenance and Human Resources; and all other such departments necessary for undertaking the College’s mission to provide higher education.
+Answers to the Executive Director.